typelevel/skunk/modules/docs/src/main/paradox/tutorial/Transactions.md

     s.prepare(insertOne).map { pc =>
       new PetService[F] {

-        // Attempt to insert each pet in turn, in a single transaction, rolling back to a savepoint
+        // Attempt to insert all pets, in a single transaction, handling each in turn and rolling
-        // if a unique violation is encountered.
-Note that a bulk insert with an ON CONFLICT clause
+        // back to a savepoint if a unique violation is encountered.
+Note that a bulk insert with an
-        // would be much more efficient, this is just for demonstration. def tryInsertAll(pets: List[Pet]): F[Unit] =
+        // ON CONFLICT clause would be much more efficient, this is just for demonstration. def tryInsertAll(pets: List[Pet]): F[Unit] =
           s.transaction.use { xa =>
             pets.traverse_ { p =>